kagsteiner/RPGMaker_AICharacter/README.md

 ### AICharacter
 - LLM API Key: Go to Mistral.ai or OpenAI.com and get an API Key for your LLM.
 This will involve costs - playing with an LLM calls the LLM, which is not free.
-(I'm working on a version to integrate a local LLM)
+- model: select a model.
+Every valid model name should work.
+Good entries:
+   - mistral: mistral-large-latest,
+   - openai: gpt-5-mini, gpt-5-nano, gpt-5 (if you are rich and patient),
+   - local: openai/gpt-oss-20b,
-- Provider: either mistral or openai
+- Provider: either mistral or openai or lmstudio
-- Mistral API Base URL, OpenAI API Base URL: don't change (if you want to connect to a different LLM with the same API, like DeepSeek, changing this should work)
+- Mistral API Base URL, OpenAI API Base URL: don't change (if you want to connect to a different LLM with the same API, like DeepSeek, changing this should work).
+- LM Studio API Base URL: if you use a non-standard LMStudio setup, adjust the URL accordingly.
 - Proxy URL: honestly, I don't know why ChatGPT found this important to generate.
 Leave empty.
 - Temperature: 0.20 - the lower the more predictable - Mistral only, the new GPT5 models don't support temperatures
 - Max Tokens: how many tokens max the LLM should generate.
 Also Mistral only.